2 weeks in Sri Lanka, itinerary

 - If you happen to make your 2 weeks in Sri Lanka itinerary during the peak season (November to April it is best to make all tour arrangements I advance in order to avoid any hassle).
 There is a huge influx of foreign travellers during this time and hotels are getting filled up very fast.
 There is a high possibility of overpaying if you go for last moment room reservation during the peak season.
 So make sure you book all the hotels before arriving in the country in order to avoid overpaying.

-- Try to use the private transport with a tourist board certified driver/guide.
+- Try to use private transport with a tourist board-certified driver/guide.
 It helps you to have trustworthy information on during your 2 weeks Sri Lanka itinerary

 - As you plan your 2 weeks in Sri Lanka trip check this article that I have written on clothing and gear guide for Sri Lanka.

 - Have your special attention on the beach resort that you going to visit.
 It is very important to choose either west coast or east coast beaches for your 2 weeks Sri Lanka itinerary.
 West coast beaches are not suitable for beach holidays from May to October while east coast beaches are not suitable for holidays from November to April (Sri Lanka weather, Sri Lanka rain season)

 - Sri Lanka is a tropical country and you may not familiar with micro-organism in the country, especially if you come from a European country.
 Read the article on holiday tips and learn how to eat, drink and stay healthy during your 2 weeks in Sri Lanka trip.